 FMCSA does not:

 FMCSA is aware that motor carrier officials and new entrant applicants often receive confusing or misleading solicitations from service providers or third party administrators by telephone, e-mail, text and US Mail.
-These businesses are able to get your company’s information because when you submit an application or update your information with FMCSA, your basic carrier information is publically available.
+These businesses obtain your company’s information when you submit an application or update your information with FMCSA, because your basic carrier information is publically available.